-According to the SEMrush the exact keyword – not counting al the variations, i.e find employers lawyers in Sydney’’ which count as a different keyword.
+Let’s take a look a the data.
+The chart below is according to Semrush and matching the exact keyword – not counting all the variations, i.e “Find employers lawyers in Sydney’’ which count as a different keyword.

-The keyword ‘’employment lawyer Sydney’’ has a high search volume of 720 users per month (in aggregate would be on the thousands), the competition is very high and if you have to pay for a click even in this times o COVID 19 would be around $4.00 a click, back in 12 without a recession was around 20 dollars I’m not mistaken.
+The keyword ‘’employment lawyer Sydney’’ has a high search volume of 720 users per month (in aggregate would be on the thousands), the competition is very high and if you have to pay for a click even in these times of COVID 19 it would be around $4.00 a click, back in 2012 without a recession it was around $20.

 In January 2010, JFM & Co-Employment Lawyers contacted Pulse Agency for assistance to achieve two goals; first to direct more traffic to their website and second to increase the awareness of the JFM & Co Law practice.

 JFM & Co Law had invested thousands of dollars in PPC advertising and an SEO strategy without achieving either of their two goals, with very low rankings and poor content strategy the situation was going nowhere.
 After several meetings with key lawyers, we gathered a lot of information and started work.

 Pulse Agency conducted a thorough analysis of both the industry and our clients’ competitors which included law firms actively engaged in successful marketing and SEO strategies including some of the biggest law firms in Sydney.

 After gathering all the information, and having selected the right set of keywords, we started with a complete website optimisation identifying the strong areas and incorporating content strategy based on case studies.

 We also implemented a PPC campaign using Google Ads and LinkedIn ads to target more specific long-tail keywords (clients with very specific needs).
 We established Google Plus to develop JFM & Co Law authorship and Twitter to establish a reputation within the employment law area.